 Whether you’re planning a weekend backpacking trip or a big thru-hike, you’ll be carrying a load on your back and travelling over uneven terrain.
-Trekking poles help you stay stable and reduce the impacts to your ankles, hips and knees, so you can arrive at your destination less fatigued and sore.
+Hiking poles help you stay stable and reduce the impacts to your ankles, hips and knees, so you can arrive at your destination less fatigued and sore.
 You can also use trekking poles to pitch a shelter, in a pinch.

 There are a lot of trekking poles out there – how do you decide which ones to buy?
 Learn about trekking pole sizes and what to look for, depending on your hiking goals.